Karankawa people: Relations with the Spanish

 The La Salle venture stimulated the Spanish into active exploration and colonization of south Texas.
 A Spanish search for Fort St. Louis to check if the French had returned led to a skirmish between the Karankawa and the Spanish, and an establishment of hostilities between these two groups.

 In 1691, Captain Domingo Teran led a combined land-sea expedition to Texas to strengthen recently established missions and to search for French presence.
 Both expeditions were mismanaged and led to a temporary lapse in Spanish interest.
 Continued French action, however, encouraged the Spaniards to occupy the area of Matagorda Bay permanently.

 La Bahía del Espiritu Santo, a mission-presidio complex, was established in 1722 on the southern bank of the San Antonio River.
 At first, the Karankawa were not antagonistic to the Spanish, but in 1723, a skirmish occurred between the Spanish and Karankawa, after which the Karankawa moved away from the mission and became hostile.
 By 1727, the Karankawa depredations forced the mission-presidio complex to move inland to the Guadalupe River, where they remained until 1749.
 The Karankawa successfully reduced Spanish claim to the Texas coast.

-By the 1730s, the Karankawa and other native tribes of the Texas area were viewed by the Spanish as the primary obstacle to control of northern New Spain.
+By the 1730s, Spain viewed the Karankawa and other Native tribes of Texas as obstacles to control of northern New Spain.
 In 1749, Jose Escandon was made governor and representative of the viceroy, appointed to conquer and settle northern Mexico and the region of Texas, and to map, survey, and acquaint himself with the area and with the natives.
 He recommended that the mission of La Bahía should be moved because of native hostility and the unfavorable climate.